Amy Michel, Ph.D.

-For the past 15 years I have been a therapist in Oregon.
-My specialties include working with couple relationship concerns, separation and divorce decision-making, eating disorder recovery, and multicultural issues such as adoption, bi-racial identity, international relocation adjustment, and intercultural relationships.
+For the past 20 years I have been a therapist in Oregon.
+My specialties include working with couple relationship concerns, separation and divorce decision-making, trauma recovery, adjustment to significant life changes, and multicultural issues such as adoption, bi-racial identity, international relocation adjustment, and intercultural relationships.
 With informed consent, I coordinate care with your other local health professionals to provide comprehensive treatment.

 2000 Ph.D. in Marriage and Family Therapy from the University of Minnesota